Sex, Love & Marketing

 Length: 1 hour + Q&A

-About David: David Frank is a marketer, writer and public speaker who has also lived in Japan and Vietnam.
-He is currently based in Seattle and is finishing a Master of Science in Marketing at Edinburgh Napier University.
+About David: David Frank is a marketer, writer and public speaker based in Seattle.
+Originally from Australia, he has also lived in the UK, Japan and Vietnam.
+He is currently finishing a Master of Science in Marketing at Edinburgh Napier University.
 You can read more about him at davidfrank.com.au

 The History Of Products NOT Safe To Consume